computationalmodelling/fidimag/README.md

 The code is developed by Weiwei Wang, Marc-Antonio Bisotti, David Cortes, Thomas Kluyver, Mark Vousden, Ryan Pepper, Oliver Laslett, Rebecca Carey, and Hans Fangohr at the University of Southampton.

-This is a very early experimental version; contributions to tidy up code and documenation are welcome.
+This is a very early experimental version; contributions to tidy up code and documentation are welcome.

 Please cite as: